untra/polyglot/README.md

 still link to *french* pages.

 ## How It Works
 This plugin makes modifications to existing Jekyll classes and modules, namely `Jekyll::Convertible`, `Jekyll:StaticFile` and `Jekyll:Site`.
 These changes are as lightweight and slim as possible.
+The biggest change is in `Jekyll:Site.process`.
+Polyglot overwrites this method to instead spawn a seperate thread for each language you intend to process the site for.
+Each of those threads calls the original `Jekyll:Site.process` method with it's language in mind, ensuring your website scales to support any number of languages.

+`Jekyll:Site.process` is the entrypoint for the jekyll build process.
+Take care whatever other plugins you use do not also attempt to overwrite this method.
+You will have problems.

 ## Dependencies